osmlab/name-suggestion-index/CONTRIBUTING.md

 * `config/*`
   * `config/filter_brands.json`- Regular expressions used to filter `names_all` into `names_keep` / `names_discard`
   * `config/match_groups.json`- Groups of tag pairs that are considered equal when matching
+  * `config/replacements.json` - Mapping of old Wikidata QIDs map to their replacement new Wikidata and Wikipedia values.
 * `data/*` - Data files for each kind of branded business, organized by topic and OpenStreetMap tag
   * `data/brands/amenity/*.json`
   * `data/brands/leisure/*.json`